BettercareHealth/bettercare/pmc/pmc-7-medical-problems-during-pregnancy-and-the-puerperium.md

 Usually antiretroviral treatment is provided to pregnant women in South Africa with three drugs:

-*	D4T 40 mg 12 hourly (or 30 mg 12 hourly in women weighing less than 60 kg or AZT 300 mg 12 hourly.
+*	D4T 40&nbsp;mg 12 hourly (or 30&nbsp;mg 12 hourly in women weighing less than 60 &nbsp;kg or AZT 300&nbsp;mg 12 hourly.
-*	3TC (lamivudine) 150 mg every 12 hours.
+*	3TC (lamivudine) 150&nbsp;mg every 12 hours.
-*	Nevirapine 200 mg daily for two weeks followed by 200 mg every 12 hours or efavirenz (EFV) 600 mg in the evening if the gestational age is more than 12 weeks.
+*	Nevirapine 200&nbsp;mg daily for two weeks followed by 200&nbsp;mg every 12 hours or efavirenz (EFV) 600&nbsp;mg in the evening if the gestational age is more than 12 weeks.

 This is the current national first line standard drug combination used during pregnancy.
 It may change in future.